 Presentation by Staff, Robbie Aaron, Interim Historic Preservation Officer owner with a draft offer letter of intent that is subject to his review.
 This would allow for a city lot split of the property, dividing the lot approximately in half.
 This will allow for the backfill of the vacant property, likely with a two-story home that is accessible off the alley, which is very similar to all to the other homes in the Maple Ash community.
 The only difference is that the property will be split, and a portion of the Historic property designation will be moved off the vacant portion of the property.
 This will free up any historic review of the property.
-The corresponding obligation would be that the current property owner withdraws his demolition permit application and that hep provides the City of Tempe with the assurance of a five-year façade conservation easement on the Butler Gray House.
+The corresponding obligation would be that the current property owner withdraws his demolition permit application and that he provides the City of Tempe with the assurance of a five-year façade conservation easement on the Butler Gray House.
 This will preserve the property in its current state for a five-year term.
 This will also allow the property owner to move on.
 The property owner is no longer living onsite he intends to sell it.
 It will grant the insurance so that any future owner that buys the property is aware that there is an intent to preserve the property does not develop it.
 Right now, the draft letter of intent is in review by the property owner.
 City staff has not heard anything back from the property owner yet.
 The process does still require that there is some hearing process for the plat with the City Council to authorize a lot split.
 There would be a requirement for a neighborhood meeting.
-There also be a meeting with the City Council and Development Review Commission to remove the Historic Overlay on the property but retain the Historic Overlay on the Butler Gray house.
+There also be a meeting with the City Council to authorize on the Butler Gray house.